kristoferlund/ic-pos/README.md

 ### Backend

 The backend is written in Motoko and consist of one canister, `icpos`.
-It exposes two public methods:
+It exposes four public methods:

-- `get` - returns the store configuration for a given principal.
+- `getMerchant` - returns the store configuration for a given principal.
-- `update` - updates the store configuration for a given principal.
+- `updateMerchant` - updates the store configuration for a given principal.
+- `getLogs` - The canister maintains a debug log that can be fetched using this method.
+- `setCourierApiKey` - sets the Courier API key used to send email and SMS notifications.
+Only the canister controller can call this method.

 In addition to the public methods, the canister uses a [timer](https://internetcomputer.org/docs/current/motoko/main/timers/) to monitor ledger transactions.
 When a new transaction is found that matches a configured store – depending on the store settings – the canister will send a notification either by email or SMS.